psychemedia/winter-tales/src/gawain_notes.md

 But each time the dogs get close, he somehow outwits them, that crafty Reynard, and it seems as if this chase will go on forever.

-__Meanwhile, back at the castle,__ Gawain snoozes, and the Lady cannot sleep.
-She rises, and despite the chill in the air, rushes to his room, dressed in a long flowing robe, but unhooded, her neck naked, her shoulders bare to front and back.
+__Meanwhile, back at the castle,__ Gawain snoozes, but the Lady cannot sleep.
+She rises.
+Despite the chill in the air, she rushes to his room, dressed in a long flowing robe, unhooded, her neck naked, her shoulders bare to front and back.

 She strides into his room, and throws open the window, "How can you sleep on such a beautiful day?!", but still he dozes and dreams of his impending fate in the Green Chapel.
 Then, sensing her presence, he startles awake, and cannot but notice her low cut dress.

-He feels his passions stir, but remains polite — he is, after all, a virtuous knight — as she presents him with the first kiss of the day.
+He remains polite — he is, after all, a virtuous knight — as she presents him with the first kiss of the day.
 And then they chat and talk tenderly to each other, as good friends will do, who are comfortable with each other.

 But even so, every so often, she tempts him again, pushing him closer to the edge, where he must either accept her love, or politely refuse her.

 But he remains courteous, not sinful, and swears to himself not to succumb.

-He parrys her passes and deflects her advances, the loving phrases that leap from her lips, and she asks him: "is it me?
+He parries her passes and deflects her advances, the loving phrases that leap from her lips, and she asks him: "is it me?
 Or is there someone else?"

 And it's time for him to tread carefully...
 "No, there's no-one else; and there won't be for some time yet..."

 Which is *exactly* the *wrong* thing to say...

 "Do you know how insulting that is?!
-But I suppose I asked for it...
-So if I muse mourn, then at least let me have a kiss as a memory of our time together..."
+Well, I suppose I asked for it...
+If mourn, I must, then at least let me have a kiss as a memory of our time together..."

-And with that, she gave him the second kiss of the day.
+And with that, she gives him a second kiss of the day.

 "But will you also give me a small gift to remember you by?"

-"Oh, I would that I could", he says, "but I came with nothing of value; I was focused purely on my mission."
+"I would that I could, my Lady, but I came with nothing, except my horse and armour."

 "No matter," she said, "have mine..."

-And she proffered him a ring, of rich, red gold, with a shiny jewel inlaid.
+And she proffers him a ring, of rich, red gold, and a shiny jewel inlaid.

-"I could not accept such a gift.
-I have nothing I could offer in return."
+"I'm sorry, I cannot accept such a gift with nothing to offer in return."

-But she insists, "take it" and he resits again, "thank you, but no, it's too precious a thing."
+But she insists, "take it" and he resits again, "thank you, but no, it's too precious a...."

-"Then take this", she says, and she takes off her belt, a girdle of green silk, its edges trimmed with gold.
+"Then take this", and she takes off her belt, a girdle of green silk, its edges trimmed with gold.

 And still he refuses.

-"So is this *not good enough*?
+"So is this *not good enough* for you?
+Sheesh!
+Men!
 It's not as simple as it seems, you know.
 It's not just *any old girdle*.
 Anyone who wears this girdle is protected from any mortal strike, or blow..."

 Oops...

 As she turns away, his thoughts of dread, that troubled his dreams, return.
-Maybe he had been a little hasty.
+Maybe he had been a little too hasty.

 So when she offers him the girdle one final time — "are you *sure* you won't take it?" —  he relents.
 But as he does so she begs him: "please don't tell my husband..."

 And with one last kiss, the third of the day, she departs.

-Gawain clothes himself quickly, in the richest of robes, the green belt hidden inside his robe, and heads off the chapel, for confession, and absolution.
-And then, in a comforted mood, he heads off the find the ladies.
+Gawain clothes himself quickly, in the richest of robes, the green belt hidden inside his robe, and heads off for the chapel, for confession, and absolution.
+And then, in a comforted mood, he heads off to find the ladies.

 __Back on the hunt,__ in the forest, the Lord and his men are still being led a merry chase by the wily fox.
-As the fox eventually tires, the Lord closes in, and swipes at it with his sword.
-It jumps away, but one dog catches hold, then another.
-But the Lord shouts at the dogs, reaches down, and wrestles the fox away before its ripped to pieces — these were different times — and he holds it high, above his head, as a trophy.
+The fox eventually tires, and the Lord closes in.
+He swipes at it with his sword, but misses as it jumps away; but one of the dogs manages to catch hold, then another.
+The Lord shouts at the dogs, and reaching down  wrestles the fox away, before it's ripped to shreds.
+He holds it high, above his head: a trophy.
+A stinking, mangy, flea infested trophy, but a trophy nonetheless.
 And at last, __the kill horn is blown, and the hunt is ended__.

 As the night draws in, they set off back home.
-Barely has the Lord had time to entered the hall beofre Gawain jumps up from beside the fire and strides towards him, grabs his red bushy beard and kisses him three times.
+Barely has the Lord had time to entered the hall before Gawain jumps up from beside the fire and strides towards him, grabs his red bushy beard and kisses him three times.

-"By God, you've had some luck today":, says the Lord, "and I have in return is this stinking fox", and he drops it to the floor.
+"By God, you've had some luck today":, says the Lord.
+"And all I have in return is this stinking fox", and he drops it to the floor.

 And with that, their game is over.
 The food is brought, but it's a quieter night than the nights before.
-In place of the singing, and the dancing, many tales were told that night, and if I had the time I would tell some of them to you now, and eventually, it's time for bed.
-Gawain thanks the Lord for his generosity, and asks again that someone might lead him to the Green Chapel in the morning.
+In place of the singing, and the dancing, many tales were told, *and if I had the time I would tell some of them to you now, but I'm afraid I don't, so I won't.
+But if you come again, maybe...* And eventually, it's time for bed.
+Gawain thanks the Lord for his generosity, and checks again that someone will lead him to the Green Chapel in the morning.
 And with that agreed, Gawain takes his leave; and with a heavy he heart, he thanks the other guests too, for their hospitality, for making him so welcome, and they thank him in return.

 And so it is, with tapering torchlight, Gawain makes his way to bed.
 But who would expect our knight to sleep soundly, on such a night, given the challenge he must face in the morning?

 PART IV

+*Of what nightmares Gawain may have had that night, the original poem does not tell.
+But we might imagine that his sleep was fitful, and his dreams, or maybe even nightmares, trouble filled.
+Or maybe he just lay there, unable to sleep, contemplating his mortality.*

 Outside, a freezing North wind drifts the white snow.
 Inside, Gawain lies awake with his thoughts, sleeping little.
 Each crow of the cock brings his destiny nearer.
 He gets up before dawn, and dresses warmly beneath his armour, now buffed and burnished and raked free of rust.

-And then he sends for his horse, for Gringolet.
+And he sends for his horse, for Gringolet.

 Under his clothes, the Lady's girdle, that magic belt that he hopes will afford him protection.

-Gringolet is brought to him, and as he leaves the castle for the first and last time, he prays to Christ to keep it well.
+Gringolet is brought, and as he leaves the castle for the first and last time, he prays to Christ to keep it well.

-The drawbridge is lowered, the gates are opened, and Gawain thanks the porter, and the guard on the walls.
+The drawbridge is lowered, the gates are opened.
+Gawain thanks the steward, thanks the porter, and the guard on the walls.

 He rides off with an escort, a guide, to show him the way.
-Together they ride over misty moors and mistier mountains, the hill tops covered by a wintery mizzle.
+Together they ride over misty moors and mistier mountains, the hill tops covered with a winter's mist and a cold damp mizzle.
 And they ride through the snow littered land.

 "We're nearing the place now", says the guide, "a place of great peril.
 A wild man lives there, a man without mercy.
-No-one ever return.
+No-one ever returns.
 We can turn back now - I won't tell anyone."

 But Gawain is resolute.
 "If I don't keep the covenant, I'll be known as a coward.
 So I'll take my chances."

-"On your own head, be it", says the guide, little knowing the black humour of his remark. ""Follow that rocky ridge ahead, and descend into the valley.
+"On your own head, be it, then", says the guide, little knowing the black humour in his remark.
+"Follow that rocky ridge ahead, and descend into the valley.
 There's a glade to the left, and a clearing.
 You'll find the Green Chapel there.
-But I'm not going any further", and with that, he wheels his horse about, and is gone.
+But I'm not going any further", and with that, he wheels his horse about, and he's gone.

 Gawain presses ahead, descends through the ravine.
-It's a wild place.
-He gets to the bottom and looks for the Green Chapel, but sees no such thing.
-He looks again, and there, he sees, something.
+A wild place.
+He gets to the bottom.
+He looks for the Green Chapel, but sees no such thing.
+He looks again.
+And there, there, he sees, something.
 A strange, green mound.
 He approaches it, circles it.
-There's a hole at one end, a door maybe?, the walls matted with weeds and moss.
+There's a hole at one end, a door maybe?
+The walls are matted with moss and woven through with weeds.

 "A Green Church, or a Devil's lair?" and Gawain says a quick prayer to himself.

-And then, a painful, screeching sound rents the air, coming from the hillside: the scrape of a scythe being ground against stone.
-And Gawain knows it for exactly what it is: his greeting.
-The Green Knight sharpening his axe.
+And then, there's screeching, renching sound, ripping at the air.
+It's coming from the hillside somewhere.
+It screeches again: the sound of a scythe being scraped against stone.
+And Gawain knows it for exactly what it is: it's his greeting.
+It's the Green Knight, sharpening his axe.

-Gawain calls out: "Who has power in this place, to honour our pact?
-It's now, or never, a year and a day since our agreement was made."
+Gawain calls out: "Is anybody there?
+Someone to honour our agreement?
+It's now, or never; it's a year and a day since we made our pact."

-"Hang on...." came the reply, "you'll get what's coming to you.
-I just need to sharpen this last bit..."
+"Hang on...." came the reply, "you'll get what's coming to you soon enough.
+I just need to finishing sharpening this last little bit...
+Wouldn't want any rouch edges..."

-Then through the crags he comes, the Green Knight, axe in hand, a handle the size of a staff, and he leaps across a stream.
+Then through the crags he comes, the Green Knight, His axe is in his hand, a handle the size of a staff, and he leaps across a stream.

 "Welcome to my domain.
 You've timed it well.
 And I see you came alone.
 As I have.
 Except for this."
 And his gestures the axe.
-"Now remove your helmet, and take what's coming to you with no more struggle than I gave."
+"Now remove your helmet, and take what's coming to you with no more struggle than I gave you."

 And Gawain lowers his head, and bares his neck, and braces himself for the blow.